Your Gallery at School is a new holistic outreach programme that brings the National Gallery of Ireland directly to schools.

 - Wellbeing: a sensory session focusing on slow looking and mindfulness.

-- Creative Careers: a talk and Q&A with Gallery staff and an established artist, enabling students to learn about a variety of arts careers.
+- Creative Careers: a talk and Q&A with Gallery staff, and an established artist, enabling students to learn about a variety of arts careers.

-Due to the global pandemic, and in order to ensure project continuity and successful, safe completion, these workshops will be configured in a flexible ‘future proof’ manner, mindful of all government guidelines and in dialogue with both schools and facilitators.
+Due to the global pandemic, in order to ensure project continuity and successful, safe completion, these workshops will be configured in a flexible ‘future proof’ manner, mindful of all government guidelines and in dialogue with both schools and facilitators.
 Workshops may take place physically or digitally.

 We will appoint an external videographer and evaluator to document and report on the project.
 By participating in the project you agree to assist them with their research and for your school to feature in publicity.